gryphonshafer/Bible-Reference/README.md

 ## expand\_ranges

-This is a helper method you'll likely not need to use directly, but it's provided just in case you do.
-It requires 2 strings: a book name and a chapter/verse ranges string.
+This is a helper method.
+It's called automatically if `add_detail` is set to a true value.
+The method requires 2 strings: a book name and a chapter/verse ranges string.
 It will return a string represented the "expanded" chapter/verse range.

     $r->expand_ranges( 'Mark', '1:3-7' );
     # returns "1:3, 4, 5, 6, 7"